-2f.
+Requirements for 2f.
 CLASSROOMS/REPURPOSED LEARNING SPACES

-- Seating: Rearrange student desks and other seat spaces so that staff and students' physical bodies are six feet apart to the maximum extent possible while also maintaining 35 square feet per person; assign seating so students are in the same seat at all times - Materials: Avoid sharing of community supplies when possible (e.g., scissors, pencils, etc.).
+- Seating: Rearrange student desks and other seat spaces so that students' physical bodies are at least 3 feet apart; or at least 6 feet apart, as required in section 1c; assign seating so students are in the same seat at all times.
+Where possible, face all desks in same direction or have students sit on only one side of tables. - Materials: Avoid sharing of community supplies when possible (e.g., scissors, pencils, etc.).
 Clean these items frequently.
 Provide hand sanitizer and tissues for use by students and staff. - Handwashing: Remind students (with signage and regular verbal reminders from staff) of the utmost importance of hand hygiene and respiratory etiquette.
 Respiratory etiquette means covering coughs and sneezes with an elbow or a tissue.
 Tissues shall be disposed of in a garbage can, then hands washed or sanitized immediately. - Wash hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol.